Table of Contents

-Pork mince is substituted for loin or belly, purely for speed.
-Once you have your ingredients prepped, it takes only minutes to fry the mince and another few minutes to blend with the sauce.
-Feel free to add whatever extra vegetables you like to the dish – broccoli, beans or courgette would all go nicely.
+Minced pork is used instead of loin or belly for speed and convenience.
+Once the ingredients are ready, it only takes a few minutes to stir-fry the mince and vegetables, then mix with the delicious umami salty-sweet sauce.
+Served with rice it’s a fantastic meal to whip up in less than 30 minutes.
+Feel free to add any extra vegetables you like to the dish – broccoli, beans or courgettes would all go well.

 Chinese Pork Mince Char Siu